 A sandy shallow beach with the dynamic Driver's Village Playground, breezy picnic grounds, volleyball courts and great views of New York's largest inland lake create a relaxing waterfront environment.
 Our family friendly campground, the closest to I81 in the Northeast, ideally suited to late spring, summer and early fall travelers, anglers and Central New Yorkers looking for a quick getaway.

 Oneida Shores County Park is open year-round.
 Season beach and boat launch passes are available to purchase.
 Our carry in-carry out policy helps protect the environment and litter bags are provided for your convenience.
 No glass is allowed and alcohol is limited to one six pack per legal adult.
 No beer kegs.
 All areas of the park, except the beach, are accessible and pets, if brought to the park, must be on a leash not longer than 6', inoculated for rabies, and never left unattended.

-The Onondaga County Health Department samples Oneida Shores Beach and Jamesville Beach approximately every two weeks during the summer season.
+The Onondaga County Health Department samples Oneida Shores Beach approximately every two weeks during the summer season.
 Click here to see the most recent results.

 A secluded forest setting, wall-length fieldstone fireplace and complete kitchen facilities make this year-round facility ideal for business retreats or meetings, weddings, showers, reunions and other large events.
 Dates at Arrowhead Lodge may be reserved up to two years in advance.
 Click here for more information.

 Six covered shelters are available to reserve for family functions or group parties.
 These popular spots fill quickly, reservations are taken 11 months in advance, so reserve your date today.
 Click here for more information.

 To learn more about Oneida Lake, visit the Oneida Lake Association website.